Catch A Lift: Utah’s Lift-Served Mountain Biking

 When the snow melts, mountain bikers in Utah don’t have to wait long to seek a fix for their adrenaline addiction...

-While some of Utah's chairlifts do enjoy a well-deserved rest in the summer months, others continue spinning right round all year long.
-A handful of resorts continue to operate lifts for the enjoyment of foot passengers, hikers, and mountain bikers.
+While some of Utah's chairlifts do enjoy a well-deserved rest in the summer months, others continue spinning throughout the summer months.
+A handful of resorts continue to operate lifts for the enjoyment of foot passengers, hikers and mountain bikers.
 Instead of laboriously pedaling uphill, riders and their steeds are whisked to the top of the mountain where they are free to choose their downhill destiny.

-Here we have an overview of all the Utah resorts that offer lift-served mountain biking in the summer and fall.
-Keep in mind that lift-served mountain biking is weather dependent and opening and closing dates fluctuate yearly.
+Lift-served mountain biking is weather dependent and opening and closing dates fluctuate yearly due to snowpack.
 Some resorts continue running lifts in the fall with reduced hours.
-Some resorts operate each day, others only welcome lift riders on the weekends.
+Some resorts operate every day, others only welcome lift riders on the weekends.

 Woodward Park City Bike Park